 According to Bankrate.com, Dolly Parton's current net worth is estimated at $500 million.
 Sure, that's a massive number, but the Tennessee native has worked her entire life to get where she is today.

-After finding success on the The Porter Wagoner Show, Dolly began releasing a string of successful solo hits, including "Coat of Many Colors," "Jolene" and "My Tennessee Mountain Home."
-A pivotal moment in her career came in 1974, when she released the now-iconic "I Will Always Love You" The song was later covered by the late Whitney Houston for the soundtrack of 199 film, "The Bodyguard."
+After finding success on The Porter Wagoner Show, Dolly began releasing a string of successful solo hits, including "Coat of Many Colors," "Jolene" and "My Tennessee Mountain Home."
+A pivotal moment in her career came in 1974 when she released the now-iconic "I Will Always Love You."
+The late Whitney Houston later covered the song for the soundtrack of 1992 film, "The Bodyguard."
 Houston's cover earned the top spot on the U.S. Billboard Hot 100 Chart upon its release and reemerged in popularity following Whitney's tragic death in 2012.
 As the original songwriter and owner of the song's publishing rights, Parton has made a huge amount of profit from royalties on the song.
 Although it would take too long to list them all, some of Parton's other major hits include "Here You Come Again," "Islands in the Stream" with Kenny Rogers, "Why'd You Come In Here," "Mule Skinner Blues" and "Hard Candy Christmas."

 READ MORE: Dolly Parton's Best Country Songs